 - HIV is an STD.
 Chlamydia, gonorrhea, human papillomavirus (HPV) infection, and syphilis are examples of other STDs.

 - Having an STD can make it easier to get HIV.
-For example, an STD can cause a sore or break in the skin, which can make it easier for HIV to enter the body.
-Having HIV and another STD may increase the risk of sexual transmission of HIV.
+For example, an STD can cause a sore or a break in the skin, which can make it easier for HIV to enter the body.
+Having HIV and another STD may increase the risk of HIV transmission.

 - To prevent STDs, including HIV, avoid risky sexual behaviors and use condoms every time you have vaginal, anal, or oral sex.

 - People with HIV should get tested for STDs at least once every year, and more often depending on individual risk factors or symptoms.

 STD stands for sexually transmitted disease.
 Sometimes STDs are called sexually transmitted infections (STIs).
 STDs are infections that spread from person to person through sexual contact, including anal, vaginal, or oral sex.
 STDs are caused by bacteria, parasites, and viruses.

 What is the connection between HIV and other STDs?

 Behaviors that put people at risk for HIV also increase their risk for infection with other STDs.
 These risky behaviors include the following:

 - Having anal, vaginal, or oral sex without a condom.